Multi-Session Visual SLAM for Illumination Invariant Re-Localization in Indoor Environments: MULTI-SESSION SLAM FOR ILLUMINATION INVARIANT RE-LOCALIZATION

-For both loop closure and proximity detections, 6DoF transformations are computed in two steps: 1) a global feature matching is done using NNDR between frames to compute a first transformation using the Perspective-n-Point (PnP) approach \cite{bradski2008learning}; then 2) using that previous transformation as a motion estimate, 3D features from the first frame are projected into the second frame for local feature matching using a fixed size window.
+For both loop closures and proximity detections, six DoF transformations are computed following the steps of Transformation Estimation (TE) of \figurename \ref{fig:main_loop}.
+A global feature matching is done using a nearest neighbor (NN) approach with feature descriptors between the corresponding frames.
+With the feature correspondences, a first transformation between frames is computed using the Perspective-n-Point (PnP RANSAC) approach \citep{bradski2008learning}.
+Using that previous transformation as a motion estimate, 3D features from the first frame are then projected into the second frame for local feature matching using a fixed size window.
 This second step generates better matches to compute a more accurate transformation using PnP.
-The resulting transform is further refined using the local bundle adjustment approach \cite{kummerle11g2o}.
+Depicted by oranges arrows in \figurename \ref{fig:main_loop}, if the visual feature type used is SuperPoint, the SuperGlue approach \citep{sarlin20superglue} can be optionally used for global feature matching.
+SuperGlue uses a neural network trained to find correspondences between SuperPoint features, generating more correspondences than classic NNDR approach.
+In that case, the second local feature matching step along with the second motion estimation step are skipped.
+For both approaches, the resulting transform is further refined using a local bundle adjustment approach \citep{kummerle11g2o}.